 Later export benchmark

-Oct 2022 brochure / Jan 17, 2023 EU article
+Oct 2022 brochure / Feb 2024 spec sheet / Jan 17, 2023 EU article

-Official BYD Europe material adds more than range: the Oct 2022 brochure lists 85.4 kWh, 521 km WLTP, 662 km city, and 30%-80% DC charging in 30 minutes, while the January 17, 2023 Europe article adds warranty, 4G, Connected Drive, 360 camera, and V2L context.
+Official BYD Europe material adds more than range: the Oct 2022 brochure and Feb 2024 HAN spec sheet both keep 85.4 kWh and 521 km WLTP language, while the newer spec sheet also states max DC charging speed depends on charger power, battery temperature, and state-of-charge window.
+The January 17, 2023 Europe article adds warranty, 4G, Connected Drive, 360 camera, and V2L context.

 Market-specific hardware